Particular/docs.particular.net/nservicebus/messaging/headers.md

 Headers used to give visibility into "where", "when" and "by whom" Of a message.
 Used by [ServiceControl](/servicecontrol/), [ServiceInsight](/serviceinsight/) and [ServicePulse](/servicepulse/).

+### $.diagnostics
- * `$.diagnostics`: The [host details](/nservicebus/hosting/override-hostid.md) of the endpoint where the message was being processed.
+The [host details](/nservicebus/hosting/override-hostid.md) of the endpoint where the message was being processed.
 This header contains three parts:
 	 * `$.diagnostics.hostdisplayname`
 	 * `$.diagnostics.hostid`
 	 * `$.diagnostics.originating.hostid`

+### NServiceBus.TimeSent
- * `NServiceBus.TimeSent`: The timestamp of when the message was sent.
+The timestamp of when the message was sent.
 Used by the [Performance Counters](/nservicebus/operations/performance-counters.md).

+### NServiceBus.OriginatingEndpoint
- * `NServiceBus.OriginatingEndpoint`: The endpoint name where the message was sent from.
+The endpoint name where the message was sent from.

+### NServiceBus.OriginatingMachine
- * `NServiceBus.OriginatingMachine`: The machine name where the message was sent from.
+The machine name where the message was sent from.

+### NServiceBus.Version
- * `NServiceBus.Version`: The NServiceBus version number.
+The NServiceBus version number.

 ## Audit Headers

 Headers added when a message is [Audited](/nservicebus/operations/auditing.md)

+### NServiceBus.ProcessingEnded
- * `NServiceBus.ProcessingEnded`: The timestamp processing of a message ended.
+The timestamp processing of a message ended.

+### NServiceBus.ProcessingEndpoint
- * `NServiceBus.ProcessingEndpoint`: Name of the endpoint where the message was processed.
+Name of the endpoint where the message was processed.

+### NServiceBus.ProcessingMachine
- * `NServiceBus.ProcessingMachine`: Machine name of the endpoint where the message was processed.
+Machine name of the endpoint where the message was processed.

+### NServiceBus.ProcessingStarted
- * `NServiceBus.ProcessingStarted`: The timestamp the processing of this message started.
+The timestamp the processing of this message started.

 ### Example Audit Headers